branelekic99/stuDentG7/README.md

 ### How to run Client? ###

-* Navigate to client directory
+* Navigate to frontend directory
 * Run npm install
 * Run npm start
 * Log in to administrator panel with username: "Admin" and password: "admin"